 Nightly builds from the comm-central trunk

 The trunk is the central source code that is used for continuous and ongoing development.
-Trunk builds contain the very latest bleeding-edge changes and updates.
+Trunk builds contain the very latest bleeding-edge changes and updates, as well as 64-bit builds for Windows.

 Latest English trunk builds are available at: https://archive.mozilla.org/pub/thunderbird/nightly/latest-comm-central/